Rhos-on-Sea: Governance

 The community boundaries are coterminous with the electoral ward of Llandrillo-yn-Rhos, which elects four county councillors to Conwy County Borough Council.

 Rhos-on-Sea is also divided into two community wards, of Rhos and Dinarth.
 Rhos elects up to five councillors and Dinarth elects up to three councillors to the Bay of Colwyn Town Council (which was formed in 1996).

 Sport

-Colwyn Bay Cricket Club was founded in 1923 and started playing at Penrhyn Avenue, Rhos on Sea in 1924.
-Glamorgan Cricket has been hosted here since the 1960s.
+Colwyn Bay Cricket Club was founded in 1923 and started playing at Penrhyn Avenue, Rhos-on-Sea in 1924.
+Glamorgan Cricket has been hosted here intermittently since the 1960s.